iexcloud/docs/source/interacting-with-your-data/apperate-api-basics.md

 ## Querying Data

 The Data API's [Query data](https://iexcloud.io/docs/datasets-api/query-data) endpoint (i.e., `GET /data`) returns data from the dataset you specify.
-The endpoint supports using windowing functions for querying time series data.
+The endpoint supports using windowing functions for Querying Datasets.
 The [Datasets](https://iexcloud.io/docs/datasets) pages and [Core Data](https://iexcloud.io/docs/core) pages describe each dataset's query data endpoint parameters and response attributes.

 The **Example Request** on each dataset's **Overview** page demonstrates using the query data endpoint on that dataset.

 ![](./apperate-api-basics/example_request.png)

-[Querying Time Series Data](./querying-data/querying-time-series-data.md) demonstrates applying windowing functions to the queries.
+[Querying Datasets](./querying-data/querying-datasets.md) demonstrates applying windowing functions to the queries.

 The API Reference's [IEX Exchange](https://iexcloud.io/docs/iex-exchange), and [Miscellaneous](https://iexcloud.io/docs/miscellaneous), and [Reference Data](https://iexcloud.io/docs/reference-data) pages describe getting Core Data that is not time series.